orblancog/mad-x_syntax/README.md

 * Highlights special variable names and commands
 * Automatically highlights '.madx' files,
-  Any other buffer can be highlighted :
+  and any buffer can be highlighted by doing :
     `M+X madx-mode`
   where `M` is the **META** character in Emacs (`M` seems to be **ALT** in Linux)
 * Update to MAD-X 5.2.XX command list